Massachusetts Tax Burden & State Budget

 0.4% · avg $16K

-The top 5% of earners — about 164,000 people — pay 58.8% of all Massachusetts income taxes.
+The top 5% of earners — about 164,000 people — pay 58.8% of the federal income tax paid by Massachusetts filers.
 The bottom half of all filers — 1.64 million people — pay just 3.9% combined.
 This isn't unusual nationally, but it makes Massachusetts unusually exposed: a tiny group of mobile, high-income residents is carrying most of the fiscal load.
+Massachusetts' own income tax is close to flat, so the state-tax concentration is real but less extreme than these federal shares.

-Share of MA Income Taxes by Percentile Band (2022)
+Share of Federal Income Tax Paid by MA Filers, by Percentile Band (2022)

 Source: IRS SOI In-State AGI Shares, 2013–2022.
 The 2021 spike reflects extraordinary capital gains realizations in a bull market year.